 An ICP1 instructor (who wishes to remain anonymous) recently wrote to me with this question.

 Q: Sadly, I’m writing to inform you that two 5 year old girls I know both broke their arms (Ulna and Radius) at the upper end of the wrist guards (in separate falls 9 months apart).
 One girl fell ‘backwards’ when standing still after losing her balance due to her friend passing by quickly and surprising her.
 The other girl fell ‘forwards’ when she was skating and went on to some rough surface.
 Knowing this, do you still suggest kids wear protection?

 Yes, I suggest, recommend and insist for classes that both children and adults wear protective gear (wrist guards, knee pads and helmet).

-Protective Gear (if a skater has been taught how to use it properly) actually encourages forward falls by a skater reaching the arms out in front of them during a moment of instability.
+Protective Gear (if a skater has been taught how to use it properly) actually encourages forward falls by a skater reaching the arms out in front of them during a moment of instability, especially if this is practiced on grass first.
 But protective gear does not automatically produce forwards falls.
-Only reaching forwards and bending the knees does that.
+Only reaching forwards with the arms and bending the knees over the toes achieves that.

 In the 90s this issue went to court in the USA with skaters suing wrist guard manufacturers because they broke their wrist or arm.
 No skater ever won and the verdict was the same each time;

 While skating everyone should have their weight on the front half of their skate so backward falls only happen when weight shifts backward (by straightening knees up or moving hips/butt back).
 This is incorrect skating technique and produces a “wrong fall”.
 We encourage skaters to learn how to skate properly in order to reduce falling to an absolute minimum.
 If falls do happen then better technique will more likely produce forwards falls/pad slides and not bad backward falls.

 The ICP (www.inlinecertificationprogram.org) was created in 1991 in response to these situations and the need for skaters to become educated in the use of protective gear and correct technique to promote safe and fun skating.